tpanj/cht.exe/README.md

 Utillity to gain help, working examples about various commands, APIs, ...
+__Unified access to the best community driven documentation repositories of the world__

+    The only cheat sheet you need

 Look in https://github.com/chubin/cheat.sh for more info.